cloudcompass/ToIPLabs/docs/LFS173xV2/TAALab.md

 the author agrees not to write private data or anything illegal to post on the ledger.
 But the TAA can hold anything, so it's a good idea to look at the document, or better, have your lawyer look at the details.

 In this lab, we're just going to use the ACA-Py Admin API to retrieve and accept the TAA.
 We're not going to write any data to the ledger since we won't have a DID that permits us to do that.
-But with a permissioned DID on the ledger, we could write data!
+But when you have a permissioned DID on the ledger, you can write to the ledger -- once you accept the TAA.

 ## How to Run